kon6443/kon6443/README.md

 ### Hi there 👋

-# Main page under construction
+# Main page under construction...
+# In progress....

 <!--
 **kon6443/kon6443** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.